gjbex/Python-for-HPC/source-code/README.md

 1. `pypy`: code to experiment with the Pypy interpreter.
 1. `file-formats`: influcence of file formats on performance.
 1. `performance`: general considerations about performance.
+1. `convolution`: wrap up exercise to apply all techniques.

 **Note:** the GPU code in this repository was moved to [its own repository](https://github.com/gjbex/Python-on-GPUs)